CRStefano/KWFEEF/README.md

 ## The idea

 It all started with a research project I undertook between my first and second years of studying philosophy at the University of Turin.
 I had become fascinated by the philosophy of mind and had started reading a lot about it.
 Now, years later, I wanted to take it seriously.
 So I’d say let’s start from a fact everyone half-knows but rarely takes seriously: **information costs energy.** A brain is metabolically expensive.
-Every bit a nervous system acquires, holds, and refreshes is paid for in ATP — and that energy could have gone to staying alive instead.
+Every bit a nervous system acquires, holds, and refreshes is paid for in ATP, and that energy could have gone to staying alive instead.

 So here is the question this project is about.
 If knowing the world costs energy, and that energy is subtracted from survival, **how much of the world should a living thing actually bother to represent?**